Rooney equals record as United beats Reading 4-0 in FA Cup

 - KOMO cuts positions in newsroom

+Rooney almost grabbed his 250th goal when he was denied from close range in the second half of a one-sided contest, but he will surely not have to wait long.

+“You want to do records in front of your home fans and we have got two home games coming up and hopefully I can get the next one in one of those,” Rooney said.

-United is in a hot vein of form for manager Jose Mourinho after winning its eighth straight match in all competitions and dominated Reading, managed by former United defender Jaap Stam.
+United is in a hot vein of form for manager Jose Mourinho after winning its eighth straight match in all competitions and it dominated Reading, managed by former United defender Jaap Stam, from the start.

-Rooney, who spurned a great chance inside two minutes, did not have long to wait to reach his milestone, guiding the ball home from Juan Mata’s clipped cross five minutes later.

-Rooney then turned provider as United doubled its lead on 15 minutes, playing in Anthony Martial who slotted a right-footed shot into the corner.
+Rooney, who spurned a great chance inside two minutes, did not have long to wait to reach his milestone and then turned provider as United doubled its lead on 15 minutes, playing in Anthony Martial who slotted a right-footed shot into the corner.

 Marcus Rashford made it 3-0 with 15 minutes to go, his first goal in 18 matches, and quickly added a fourth after a mistake from Reading goalkeeper Ali Al Habsi.

-Three all-Premier League FA Cup third-round matches take place Saturday with Everton hosting Leicester, Sansea going to Hull and Sunderland taking on Burnley.
+Three third-round cup matches on Saturday are between English Premier League teams, with Everton hosting Leicester, Swansea going to Hull and Sunderland taking on Burnley.

 Arsenal plays Preston in the late game.